 Protein digested after exercise provides the amino acids the body needs to repair and build new muscles.
 Eating whey protein right after exercise could be especially useful because whey protein has a high level of leucine, an easily absorbed amino acid, according to Joslin Diabetes Center.

 Many of whey protein's purported health benefits are linked to a powerful antioxidant called glutathione.
-People with HIV, liver disease, diabetes and various cancers can all develop low glutathione levels in the body.
 The body can make its own glutathione from the amino acid cysteine, and whey happens to be high in cysteine.
 Studies confirm eating whey protein increases the levels of glutathione in the body.
 However, there is only preliminary evidence investigating whether whey protein has a meaningful effect on the health of people with conditions linked to low glutathione.

 Are whey protein supplements safe?